joewardperalta/full-stack-wiki/notes/html/01-introduction.md

 When a user visits a domain (e.g., `example.com`) or a subdirectory (e.g., `example.com/blog/`), the web server looks for an **index file** (commonly `index.html`) and serves it automatically.

-This convention has existed since the early days of the web and is sill the standard today.
+This convention has existed since the early days of the web and is still the standard today.

 ---